-All submissions received either via email or through the feedback form were analysed and recorded by the project team on a dedicated consultation database and managed in line with the General Data Protection Regulation.
+All submissions received either via email or through the feedback form were analysed and recorded by the project team and managed in line with the General Data Protection Regulation.
 Each individual submission was analysed to identify the theme(s) raised by the respondent and then classified accordingly.

 All feedback provided was then anonymised before being analysed under each of the themes.
-A detailed summary of the feedback provided by stakeholders is presented below in Section 3 of this report.
+A summary of the feedback provided by stakeholders is presented below in Section 4 of this report.
 The feedback forms posed specific questions in relation to the proposed project.
 The questions and associated responses are assessed in Section 3.4.